loykin/provisr/README.md

 - The server requires a config file and reads the [server] section from it.
 - At startup, the manager applies the config once: it recovers processes from PID files (when configured), starts missing ones, and gracefully stops/removes programs not present in the config.
-- Daemonization is supported: use `--daemonize`.
+- Demonization is supported: use `--daemonize`.
 The daemon PID file path is configured via `[server].pidfile` in the config.
 For logs, use `--logfile` or set `[server].logfile` in the config.

 Example TOML snippet (also present in config/config.toml):